mweagle/napidocs/lib/resources/init/docs/README.md

     }

-The internal documentation representation is visible by providing the `-d/--dump` command line option to the `napidocs build` command.
+The internal documentation representation is visible by providing the `-d/--dump` command line option to the `node napidocs.js build` command.